 - For women with cooler or lighter skin tones, a pastel or more vibrant shade of purple is recommended.
 To achieve these shades, Method #1 is the way to go.

-- For women with darker skin tones, a deeper or darker shade of purple.
-If you want to go for this color, use Method #2.
+- For women with darker skin tones, a deeper purple can look rich.
+If you want this, use Method #2.

 Method #1: How to Dye Red Hair Purple with Bleaching

-If you’re going for a vibrant purple shade or a lavender or lilac color, you must get rid of the red hues in your hair.
-Bleaching is the only way to do this.
+If you’re going for a vibrant purple shade, or a lavender or lilac color, you must remove most of the red tone first.
+Lightening is the usual way to do this.

 With that said, here are the steps you can take: